-Coach Baumann enters his first season as the Wranglers Head Basketball Coach.
-Baumann was a former assistant coach at the University of Texas El Paso before coming to OC.
+Coach Baumann enters his second season as the Wranglers Head Basketball Coach.

 Baumann has 13 years of experience as a head coach at the community college level, including three seasons at Lamar Community College (2001-04) and six at Garden City Community College (2006-12).
 His career record as a head coach stands at 280-146.